 7.1.4 CSE Identifier (CSE-ID)

-A CSE shall be identified by a globally unique identifier, the CSE-ID, when instantiated within an M2M Node in the M2M System.
+A CSE shall be identified by a unique identifier, the CSE-ID, when instantiated within an M2M Node in the M2M System.

-The CSE-ID is globally unique.
-When used internally within a specific M2M SP domain.
-It is sufficient to be unique within that M2M Service Provider domain.
-It is extended to become globally unique when used outside the M2M Service Provider boundaries.
-The IN-CSE shall perform this task of adding or removing the identifier portions according to clause 7.2.
+The CSE-ID is unique in an M2M Servier Provider Domain.
+It becomes globally unique when the M2M-SP-ID is added in front.

-The CSE-ID shall identify the CSE for the purpose of all interactions from/to the CSE within the M2M System.
+The CSE-ID in a resource identifier (e.g. the To parameter) indicates the Hosting CSE of the resource.

 7.1.5 M2M Node Identifier (M2M-Node-ID)

 An M2M Node, hosting a CSE and/or Application(s) shall be identified by a globally unique identifier, the M2M-Node-ID.